madsid/madsid.com/source/_posts/React-Simple-React-App.md

 Let's set the state in constructor to an empty array which is loaded later.
 As soon as the component mounts we make the call to get the jokes data.

-The most important thing to notice in the code it setState() to set the state when data is received.
+The most important thing to notice in the code it `this.setState()` to set the state when data is received.
 This let’s react know something is changed and this component has to be re-rendered.

-There is an onClick handler for the more link which calls the getData() function to fetch new joke dataset and updates the state.
+There is an onClick handler for the more link which calls the `getData()` function to fetch new joke dataset and updates the state.

 ```jsx
 import React, { Component } from 'react';